cogment/cogment-doc/src/cogment/tutorial/1-bootstrap-and-data-structures.md

 [class #1 'player' > service impl. #1] Enter the name of the implementation: random_agent [class #1 'player' > service impl. #1 'random_agent'] Enter the number of actor instances using this implementation (empty for 1): 2
-[class #1 'player'] Should a client implementation be created (Y or N, empty for Y): N
+[class #1 'player'] Should a client implementation be created (Y or N, empty for Y): N Should a web-client be created (Y or N, empty for Y): N

 $ cd rps
 ```

+To summarize, for this 2 players game, we created:

+- 1 actor class, `player`, because RPS is a symmetric game, both players have the same role within the game,
+- 1 actor implementation for this class, `random_agent`, because at the moment we only want to implement one way of playing,
+- 2 actor instances, because the game has 2 players.

 > ℹ️ For the remainder of this tutorial, unless mentioned, it is assumed that all operations are run in the `rps` directory.